 Tip: You want to work from the bottom up in N-tiered applications (or inside-out with Onion architecture).
 This will allow you to work through the migration incrementally, and address any breaking changes upstream.
 If you migrate top-down (or outside-in), you will find yourself having to rewrite downstream code multiple times.

 The first thing you want to do is update your projects' csproj files to the new SDK-style format.
-This greatly simplifies the contents of the file, and will allow you to easily target multiple versions of .NET framework monikors simultaneously (more on this below).
+This greatly simplifies the contents of the file, and will allow you to easily target multiple versions of .NET framework monikers simultaneously (more on this below).

 Tip: You can use the try-convert dotnet tool to convert your projects to the new sdk style csproj format.